NON-Encoding/NON-Encoding.github.io/index.md

 4-byte range and so forth.
 The `ASCII` region though is an artefact of single byte characters and special to the first comb.
 It does not reoccur in later combs.

+In addition no codes with a `1000 0000` byte are assigned.
+These are reserved for an alternative fixed length encoding only used in memory.

 <!--
 TODO byte 1,2,3,4